Visit Denver, US

 Denver, despite now being a large, glitzy city, has managed to maintain its earthiness, and outdoor recreation is still a major draw.
 With 205 parks in the city and vast protected habitats in the nearby mountains, there's ample opportunity for hiking, mountain biking, rock climbing and white-water rafting.

 As a break from the city streets, you could join a guided tour that takes you out into the surrounding foothills.
-As your guide drives you out of the Great Plains Valley and you head towards the steep, crumpled mountains, the entire city stretches out below.
+As your guide drives you out of the Great Plains Valley and you head toward the steep, crumpled mountains, the entire city stretches out below.

 You make stops at the red Rocks Amphitheatre and at Lookout Mountain, where you can take in more vistas over the Rockies and the Great Plains.